 I set out alone in mid-September, winding slowly westward, sleeping in the back seat of my car in public parking lots.
 Within a week I arrived in Boulder, Colorado where my friend Matt lived.
-Matt worked as a bartender and took classes at the Naropa Institute’s ‘Jack Keroauc School of Disembodied Poetics’ which conveys a sense of Boulder’s bohemian atmosphere at that moment.
-Upon arriving, I planned to visit for a few days; I stayed a month.
+He worked as a bartender and took classes at the Naropa Institute’s ‘Jack Keroauc School of Disembodied Poetics,' the typically bohemian lifestyle I found in Boulder.
+I planned to visit for a few days; I stayed a month.

 After a week of exploring the mountains, I reverted to my college habits and located all of the cinemas in town.
 I discovered an avant-garde film salon organized by Stan Brakhage at the University of Colorado where he taught.
 The first night that I attended, Bruce Baillie presented a program of his work in person.
 This evening was a remarkable introduction to the 1960’s underground film subculture with Stan Brakhage, perhaps the most celebrated experimental filmmaker of the movement, and Bruce Baillie, the founder of the Canyon Cinema distribution collective, both present.
 The short I recall most clearly from the screening was Castro Street, an impressionistic collage of shot documentary footage and abstract, optically printed superimposition.
 Just as Summer with Monika had transported me to a European tradition I’d never encountered at the Amery Theater, Castro Street was a trip of another nature, introducing me to small-scale, cinematic improvisation as a direct reflection of individual consciousness.